When developing a presentation, we strongly recommend sticking to the following requirements:

-4) Whenever possible use the top 3/4 areas of the screen (slide) because the bottom part of the screen usually is not visible for viewers in the back rows.
+- Whenever possible use the top 3/4 areas of the screen (slide) because the bottom part of the screen usually is not visible to viewers in the back rows.

-6) Before using screenshots check the text for errors/misprints.
-There should no be red (green) underlining of errors/misprints on the image, it is necessary to use preview screenshots.
+- Before using screenshots, check the text for errors/misprints.
+There should no be red (green) underlining of errors/misprints on the image.
+Using preview screenshots is necessary.

-7) When using screenshots unnecessary elements (tool bars, menus, empty backgrounds, etc.) should be removed.
+- When using screenshots, unnecessary elements (toolbars, menus, empty backgrounds, etc.) should be removed.

-8) Do not overload slides with animation effects.
-For change of slides use the same animation effect.
+- Do not overload slides with animation effects.
+To change slides, use the same animation effect.

-11) When possible. it is necessary to reduce the length of numbers.
+- When possible, it is necessary to reduce the length of numbers.
 For example, instead of 40,000 Euros, it is better to write 40 thou Euros.

-12) Do not use offensive words on the slides of your presentation or in your speech.
-Be civilized.
+- Do not use offensive words on the slides of your presentation or in your speech.
+Be civilised.

-14) Presentations should be prepared in MS Office package version 2003, 2007 and above or in Open Office.
+- Presentations can be prepared in MS Office package version 2019 or below, in Open Office or Libre Office.

-15) File format - ppt, pptx, pdf or Open Office formats.
+- File format - ppt, pptx, pdf or Open Office formats.
+Prezi and Key presentations are not recommended.